jezevec10/jstris-guide/usermode.md

 **Type**: Boolean

-If true, garbage lines will be inverted - where would be blocks, there would be empty spaces, and vice versa.
+If true, garbage lines will be inverted - where there would be blocks, there will be empty spaces, and vice versa.

 Default: `false`